NadavsSchwartz/Moviez/README.md

 Bug reports and pull requests are welcome on GitHub at
 #### https://github.com/NadavsSchwartz/Moviez.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration.

 ## License